Confinement and orbital stability of solitons of the NLS equation on metric graphs: Soliton confinement and reflection of slow solitons

-\end{proposition} Proposition \ref{proposition_slow_solitons} tells us that, provided that the slow soliton is initially located away from the nearest vertex and has a small enough speed, the corresponding solution $\xi(t)$ forever remains confined on the original half-line $e_*$ and preserves the shape of the soliton $\phi_{\mu}$ for all times.
-In the case of $v>0$, i.e. the case of an incoming soliton, we interpret this fact by saying that $\psi_{(x_0,v)}$ is reflected by the collision with the vertex of the graph. \begin{proof} Let $\varepsilon>0$ and $M>0$, and consider $\delta>0$ and $c_{\delta}>0$ as in Proposition \ref{main_prop}.
-Our goal is to show the following fact: there exists $D\geq c_{\delta}$ big enough and $v_{cr}>0$ small enough so that, for any $x_0 >D $ and any $v \in \mathbf{R}$ with $|v|<v_{cr}$, the initial datum $\psi_{(x_0,v)}$ in \eqref{slow_soliton} satisfies If this is the case, then the hypotheses of Proposition \ref{main_prop} are met, and the solution $\xi(t)$ with $\xi(0) =\psi_{(x_0,v)}$ will satisfy
+\begin{remark}Proposition \ref{prop:slow-solitons} shows that, provided the approximate slow soliton is initially located sufficiently far from the nearest vertex and has sufficiently small speed, the corresponding solution $\xi(t)$ remains confined on the original half-line $e_*$ and stays close, in the energy norm, to a rephased and translated soliton profile for all times.
+In the case $v>0$, namely for an incoming slow soliton, we interpret this as a coarse form of reflection by the collision with the vertex of the graph. \end{remark}